SvenGDK/PS-Multi-Tools/README.md

 Development is focused on the PS5 console and there are currently no features or updates planned for previous consoles or handhelds.

 ## v1-12
-All builds below v13 are not working properly anymore, v13+ is recommended.</br>
+All builds below v13 have broken links & downloads, v13+ is recommended.</br>
+Some builds can still be used while some do not start anymore and require updating the live menu (old PSMT Library).</br>

 ## History of PS(3) Multi Tools
 - Started in late 2010 as not open source project called "PS3 Multi Tools" (for PS3 only)